-- (a) The employer requires employees to be fully informed, and where possible, practised in developments within their profession.
-To facilitate this, employees will be entitled to leave for 10 working days (pro rata for part-time employees) continuing education each calendar year, plus the agreed reasonable travelling time.
-This provision may be accumulated for three years entitlement.
-This accumulation may be increased for up to five years subject to submission of a specific plan for the utilisation of the accumulated period and the approval of the employer which should not be unreasonably withheld. - (b) Employees shall be reimbursed actual and reasonable expenses of up to \$16,000 per annum (GST exclusive) and accumulated on the same basis as the working days (a) above.
-This reimbursement is pro rata for part-time employees except that part-time employees whose only income from medical or dental practice is derived from their employment with one employer shall be entitled to the full reimbursement. - (c) Employees who are enrolled in two or more maintenance of professional standards (MOPS) programmes shall be reimbursed up to an additional \$500 per annum (i.e. \$16,500). - (d) This limit on the reimbursement of continuing medical education expenses in (c) above will not apply to Whanganui and Wairarapa who did not have a financial limit specified in the applicable previous collective agreement)).
-The Association and these employers during the term of this Agreement may agree to apply this limit including on an agreed trial basis.
-The Association and other employers may agree to remove this limit during the term of this Agreement including on an agreed trial basis. - (e) Employees shall receive time-in-lieu for each day on which they undertake approved continuing medical education or professional development on a weekend, a New Zealand public holiday, rostered day off or on a day that they do not work for the employer.
-The granting of a day in lieu will result in the deduction of an equivalent time from the employee's CME leave entitlement as per 36.2 (a). - 36.3 Calculation of an individual employee's entitlement to the expenses shall be on the following basis: - (a) Full-timers shall be entitled to the full amount; - (b) Employees who work for more than one district health board and whose combined job size with those district health boards is full-time (as defined under this Agreement) shall be reimbursed the full amount, with each employer sharing that amount in the same proportion that their employee's job size bears to the employee's total job size with all district health board employers. - (c) Employees who work for more than one district health board and whose combined job size with those district health boards is less than full-time (as defined under this Agreement) and who have no other medical or dental practice shall be reimbursed the full amount, with each employer sharing the amount in the same proportion that their employee's job size bears to the employee's total job size with all district health board employers; - (d) Part-timers who are employed by only one district health board and have no other medical or dental practice shall be entitled to the full amount; - (e) Other part-time employees shall be entitled to the full amount pro rata, according to their job size. - Note: CME expenses will not exceed 100% of entitlement.
+- (b) Employees shall be reimbursed actual and reasonable expenses of up to \$16,000 per annum (GST exclusive) and accumulated on the same basis as the working days (a) above.
+This reimbursement is pro rata for part-time employees except that part-time employees whose only income from medical or dental practice is derived from their employment with one employer shall be entitled to the full reimbursement. - (c) Employees who are enrolled in two or more maintenance of professional standards (MOPS) programmes shall be reimbursed up to an additional \$500 per annum (i.e. \$16,500). - (d) Employees shall receive time-in-lieu for each day on which they undertake approved continuing medical education or professional development on a weekend, a New Zealand public holiday, rostered day off or on a day that they do not work for the employer.
+The granting of a day in lieu will result in the deduction of an equivalent time from the employee's CME leave entitlement as per 36.2 (a). - 36.3 Calculation of an individual employee's entitlement to the expenses shall be on the following basis: - (a) Full-timers shall be entitled to the full amount; - (b) Employees who work for more than one employer party and whose combined job size with those employers is full-time (as defined under this Agreement) shall be reimbursed the full amount, with each employer sharing that amount in the same proportion that their employee's job size bears to the employee's total job size with all employers. - (c) Employees who work for more than one employer party and whose combined job size with those employers is less than full-time (as defined under this Agreement) and who have no other medical or dental practice shall be reimbursed the full amount, with each employer sharing the amount in the same proportion that their employee's job size bears to the employee's total job size with all employers;

+- (d) Part-timers who are employed by only one employer party and have no other medical or dental practice shall be entitled to the full amount; - (e) Other part-time employees shall be entitled to the full amount pro rata, according to their job size.

+Note: CME expenses will not exceed 100% of entitlement.